Skip to content

 X.2 Raspberry Pi Stress Testing Program

-You can use the Raspberry Pi stress testing tool to test the stability of its operation (especially after overclocking).
+You can use the Raspberry Pi stress testing tool to test the stability of the Raspberry Pi (especially after overclocking).

 Bash